phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

     return
 ~~~

-The plotting we just discussed needs to be initialized with a figure defined by the [subplot](https://matplotlib.org/3.3.2/api/_as_gen/matplotlib.pyplot.subplots.html) function.
+The plotting function above needs to be initialized with a figure defined by the [subplot](https://matplotlib.org/3.3.2/api/_as_gen/matplotlib.pyplot.subplots.html) function.
 We loop through every gradient concentration to perform the plotting.
-After this, we set up labels for x-axis and y-axis, figure title, and tick lines.
-The `plt.show()` displays the plot.
+Afterward, we define labels for the *x*-axis and *y*-axis, figure title, and tick lines.
+The call to `plt.show()` displays the plot.

 ~~~ python
 fig, ax = plt.subplots(1, 1, figsize = (10, 8))